 Note that a meadow garden doesn’t need to be wall to wall flowers.
 Let grasses fill in around the bloomers for the best meadow effect.
 And “weeds” are much less visible in a meadow.
 Thistles, burdock, and other plants that may be thugs under other garden conditions fit right into a meadow garden and just become another attractive wildflower!

-One final question: do you want to keep the meadow going or are you willing to let the forest move in and eventually take over?
-In drier climates, a meadow is pretty much self-maintaining, but most cottages are in moister climates and that means forest is the natural cover.
-To retain a meadow effect, you’ll need to mow it down once a year, in the fall, to stop any shrubs and trees that try to colonize the site.
-(You’ll probably need a heavy-duty mower or trimmer.)
+One final question.
+Do you want to keep the meadow going or are you willing to let the forest move in and eventually take over?
+In drier climates, a meadow is pretty much self-maintaining.
+However, most cottages are in moister climates and that means forest is the natural cover.
+To retain a meadow effect, you’ll need to mow it down once a year.
+Do this in the fall to stop any shrubs and trees that try to colonize the site.
+(You’ll probably need to rent a heavy-duty mower or brush trimmer.)
 If you don’t (and take the even more laidback attitude of letting nature take its course), the forest will slowly grow back.

 By Rivers and Lakes